-Woodlands of Ireland will keep your information for up to seven years after you actively discontinue your membership.
+Woodlands of Ireland will keep your information for up to seven years.
 It may additionally monitor activity reports on our server and delete information on subscribers that show no activity for a sustained length of time (no less than two years, no more than seven years).

 Disclosure of personal information

 Your personal information will be disclosed only to relevant representatives of Woodlands of Ireland, companies or persons specifically contracted to manage data for Woodlands of Ireland in accordance with its instructions (see third-party site information), and if there is a legal obligation to do so.
 Only necessary information is disclosed where an obligation in law exists.